aqjune/hol-light-materials/Debugging.md

 subterms are recursively visited twice.

-- Use of `prove()`: If the tactic proves a custom lemma using `prove()` on the fly, the `prove()` invocation can be a bottleneck because it is slower.
+- Use of `prove()`: If the tactic proves a custom lemma using `prove()` on the fly, the `prove()` invocation can be a bottleneck because it is slow.
 One possible solution is to cache the lemmas that are proven by `prove()` and reuse it.

 - Validity check of `e()`: Sometimes the speed of `e()` can significantly slow down